ef4/rfcs/text/0000-js-compatible-resolution.md

 <Button />
 ```

-The frontmatter section (delimited by `---`) uses Javascript syntax, but is limited to only allow import statements.
+The frontmatter section (delimited by `---`) uses Javascript syntax, but it is limited to only allow import statements.

-This limitation could be lifted by a followup RFC, which would require clarifying the semantic boundary between names in the JS and names in the hbs.
+(This limitation could be lifted by a followup RFC, which would require clarifying the semantic boundary between names in the JS and names in the hbs.
+That leaves the door open to a single-file component design that could put component Javascript, helpers, etc directly into the frontmatter.)

 ## Auto-insertion of imports

 You don't need to import built-in constructs that ship with Ember (like `if`) or Ember's built-in helpers (like `action`).

-To maintain framework extensibility and prevent these built-in from being so "magical", we offer a clear path for apps to register similar global names:
+To maintain framework extensibility and prevent these built-ins from being so "magical" and privileged, we offer a clear path for apps to register similar global names:

 ```js
 //config/template-globals.js